 The case was complicated by the fact that two written contracts existed, the first signed by the valeters which described them as subcontractors but didn’t contain any clause permitting the individual to provide a substitute to perform their services, nor did it have an obligation for them to perform work that was provided or that Autoclenz was or was not obliged to provide work (we’ll explain why this is important later).

 The second contract issued in 2007 was different and said:

 - “Autoclenz wished to engage the services of the valets from time to time on a sub-contractor basis.

-- As an independent contractor you are entitled to engage one or more individuals to carry out valeting on your behalf.
+- As an independent contractor you’re entitled to engage one or more individuals to carry out valeting on your behalf.

-It was not felt by the Courts, however, that all the valeters had actually read this new contract or understood it properly (they did not receive a copy and were not involved in the negotiation of its terms).
+It wasn’t felt by the Courts, however, that all the valeters had actually read this new contract or understood it properly (they didn’t receive a copy and were not involved in the negotiation of its terms).
 The Supreme Court felt that “the relative bargaining power of the parties must be taken into account in deciding whether the terms of any written agreement in truth represent what was agreed.”

 The first Employment Tribunal found that the valeters were employees, regardless of what their contracts said, because they had no real control over: